nictki/Battmon/Battmon/README.md

                     and you set timeout to 0, you will NOT have clickable notification, because program will be always waiting
-                    for user reaction, and thus its kind of death loop, you have ANY suggestions please mail me (default: false)
+                    for user reaction, and thus its kind of death loop, if you have ANY suggestions please mail me (default: false)
 	-S, --no-sound	don't play sounds
   					(default: false)